Guides

 Painter’s caulk (accessible at The Home Depot) clings to wood, drywall, brickwork, and different surfaces.

-Furthermore, because it dries to a paintable surface in about 60 minutes, it’s a decent decision for occupied DIYers.
+Because it dries to a paintable surface in about 60 minutes, it’s a decent decision for occupied DIYers.

-A specific sort of caulk—flame-resistant caulk—does more than fix openings.
+Does more than fix openings.

 It helps make your home more secure by keeping the fire from traveling through open spaces inside a structure.